 I’ve used their online program for the last several years, and they make it pretty easy.
 That’s because the program walks you through a series of questions about your life to find out what deductions and forms will apply to your situation.
-They’ll ask you for specifics when needed, and calculate and fill out all of the forms for you automatically.
+They’ll ask you for specifics when needed, and then calculate and fill out all of the forms for you automatically.
 I also like that when you use Turbo Tax from from one year to the next, they will automatically fill in the information from the previous year to save you some time.

-There’s also a place to ask questions about anything you’re unsure about along the way.
+There’s a place to ask questions about anything you’re unsure about along the way too.

 If your taxes are fairly simple, Turbo Tax is free, and they’ll file your federal return at no charge.
 They might ask for a fee to file your state return, but before you agree to that, check with your state department of revenue.
 Many states offer free e-filing or offer e-filing free to people with incomes below a certain level.

 For those of us with more complicated returns, Turbo Tax is still the best bet speaking from my own experience.